reverk/surviving-in-pbu/docs/advices-general.md

 - If you are the group leader, expect them to hand in late.
 A workaround is to remind them or tell them "I'd like to have this in X days".
 - If you are the group member, voice out your thoughts/concerns/issues to contribute to the group.
 Remember: No one knows until you voice out!
 - It is discouraged to sit 1-on-1 with guys and girl.
 But if it's in groups, it's fine.
+- Your Academic Advisor (known as PA) will be stuck with you until you graduate.

+?> Think PA as your friend.
+If you have any doubts, you can ask them politely.